project-chip/connectedhomeip/examples/contact-sensor-app/nxp/k32w/k32w0/README.md

 set to 1.

-In case the board doesn't have 32KHz crystal fitted, one can use the 32KHz free running oscilator as a clock source.
+In case the board doesn't have 32KHz crystal fitted, one can use the 32KHz free running oscillator as a clock source.
 In this case one must set the use_fro_32k argument to 1.

 In case signing errors are encountered when running the "sign_images.sh" script